julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

 ##  5. Womb Candle Spell

 Candles carved with symbols of spirals, seeds, or animals were burned over seven waxing nights.
-The flame was believed to pull spirit into matter—life into flesh.
+The flame was believed to pull spirit into matter: life into flesh.

 Carve your desire into a red or pink candle: names, dates, symbols of life.
 Anoint with a blend of **mugwort**, **chasteberry tincture**, or rose oil.
 Burn the candle over seven nights during the waxing moon, meditating on the spark of life kindling within.